-If a teacher is concerned about some aspect of a child's progress, behaviour or wellbeing, they will decide what action to take within the normal daily classroom routine.
+If a teacher is concerned about some aspect of a child's progress, behaviour or wellbeing they will decide what action to take within the normal daily classroom routine.
 If the child is having learning difficulties in one or more areas, the teacher will adapt resources or change the teaching method being used, to suit that child.
-Whatever the nature of the concern, the teacher will invite the parents or carers of the child into school to discuss the matter and to ask for their support in resolving the problem (we call this Wave 1 intervention).
-The child will be put on a 'preliminary' register known as Record of Concern (ROC).
+This is referred to as "The Universal level" which describes the support that is available to all Walsall children and young people, including those with and without SEN.